|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 R. americana (rosacea var. macropseudocystidiata) - poppy red like R. emetica, with a red flushed stem.
 May smell like geraniums, early fall?
 Cream spores.
 May be mild.
 With fir and hemlock.

-R. rhodocephala ('sanguinaria') - very similar, perhaps a bit duller red or a bit less of a stem flush, which may spot yellow.
+R. rhodocephala ('sanguinaria') - very similar, perhaps duller red to purplish with less of a stem flush, which may spot yellow.
 Unlike R. americana, usually only under pine, late fall?
 Cream to yellow spores.
 Usually hot.

 R. pseudopelargonia ('pelargonia') - reddish-